txt/plm18/doc/macros.md

 They are used to expand shorthand into longhand.

-Macros in LISP are particularly nice.
+- Macros in LISP are particularly nice.
 LISP manipluates lists.
 LISP programs are lists.
 LISP macros rewrite lists to add in the required details.

-For example, see below.

 Note that there is much more to writing macros than shown below.
 For more details, see http://www.gigamonkeys.com/book/macros-defining-your-own.html